nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-design.rst

 when the SpectrumWifiPhy is used.
 The following details pertain to the physical layer and channel models:

-* 802.11ax OFDMA is not supported (but some code changes are progressively being added)
+* 802.11ax MU-RTS/CTS and the MU EDCA Parameter set are not yet supported
 * 802.11ac/ax MU-MIMO is not supported, and no more than 4 antennas can be configured
 * 802.11n/ac/ax beamforming is not supported
 * 802.11n RIFS is not supported
 * 802.11 PCF/HCF/HCCA are not implemented
 * Authentication and encryption are missing
 * Processing delays are not modeled
-* The current implementation assumes that secondary channels are always higher than primary channels
 * Channel bonding implementation only supports the use of the configured channel width and does not perform CCA on secondary channels
 * Cases where RTS/CTS and ACK are transmitted using HT/VHT/HE formats are not supported